Joel was a prophet to Judah, the southern kingdom of Israel, from about 835 to 796 BC. His name means "Yahweh (Jehovah) is God."

 In the book named for him, Joel warned of a devastating four-fold plague of locusts covering the land.
-They would devour everything in sight - all of the plants that the people treasured and used for food.
+The creatures would devour everything in sight - all of the plants the people treasured and used for food.
 The land would be devastated.
-Joel explained to the people that this was a judgment from God and it would be but a shadow of coming judgments and of the great and final judgment called ‘the Day of the Lord."
+This wouldn't be an accident or a simple act of nature.
+This was God's judgment and it would be but a mere shadow of coming judgments and of the great and final judgment called "the Day of the Lord."

 In Joel 1:14-19, Joel called for a national fast.
-This was to be a period of time when no food was eaten giving the people time to approach God in humility and sorrow over sin.
+This was to be a period of time when no food was eaten, giving the people time to approach God in humility and sorrow over sin.
 They would pray for His forgiveness and blessing.

 Joelís book is more than a forewarning of judgment, for there are great promises in it for those who believe.